Westman v. Rogers Family Funeral Home

 by Rick Hanig, The Recorder

-A class action filed alleging that Contra Costa County’s Roger’s Funeral Home Inc. and its subsidiaries mishandled dead bodies has settled to the tune of $4 million- all of the company’s collectable assets.
+A class action filed alleging that Contra Costa County’s Roger’s Funeral Home Inc. and its subsidiaries mishandled dead bodies has settled to the tune of $4 million- all of the company’s collectible assets.

-“We’ve recovered 100 percent of the proceeds that might be available,” said Randall Aiman-Smith of McPhee & Aiman-Smith in Oakland, which represented the plaintiffs along with the Law Office of Richard Brown in Alamo; Gillan, Jacobson, Ellis & Larsen in Orinda; and the Law office of Robert Goldstein in Oakland.
+“We’ve recovered 100 percent of the proceeds that might be available,” said Randall Aiman-Smith of McPhee & Aiman-Smith in Oakland, which represented the plaintiffs along with the Law Office of Richard Brown in Alamo; GJEL Accident Attorneys in Orinda; and the Law office of Robert Goldstein in Oakland.

 The suit, Westman v.
 Rogers Family Funeral Home Inc. C. 98-03165, alleged that the funeral home company failed to properly store bodies awaiting cremation and to properly identify bodies, and at times provided families with the wrong cremated remains.